boriswillis/310_Triggers5.4/README.md

 # 310_Triggers5.4

+TO GET ALL ASSETS YOU MUST CLONE THIS REPOSITORY!
+You can open the project in UE 5.4 or later.
+Please build the lighting after you install.

 Game Design Project Repository This repository contains an Unreal Engine project for my Digital Game Design class, showcasing various interactive elements and mechanics.
 The goal is to build and update a comprehensive demo environment with functionality across landscapes, materials, physics, lighting, audio, and more.

 Features Environment and Visual Elements Landscape: A simple sculpted environment without a custom material.
 Materials: Examples of different materials with varied properties, including reflective, emissive, and various other surfaces.
 Lighting: Static and dynamic lighting, with functional light setups for atmosphere and immersion.
 Light Function: Dynamic effects to create light flicker.